codelibs/fess-docs/en/setup.rst

 Changing SOLR server password
 -----------------------------

-Password is required to access Solr of Fess.
+Password is required to access Solr of |Fess| .
 Change the default passwords in production.

 To change Solr password, first you must change solradmin password